All Products

 • Parameters

 value1 and value2: Required.
-The parameters for which you want to perform a hash operation.
+The parameters for which to calculate the hash value.
 The parameters can be of different data types.
-The supported data types differ between Hive-compatible mode and non-Hive-compatible mode:
+The supported data types vary between Hive-compatible and non-Hive-compatible modes:

 • Hive-compatible mode: TINYINT, SMALLINT, INT, BIGINT, FLOAT, DOUBLE, DECIMAL, BOOLEAN, STRING, CHAR, VARCHAR, DATETIME, and DATE.